Anjum799/Aadhar_card/README.md

 python main.py
 Usage

-Fill in the user f
+Fill in the user fo